-The following thoughts and principles, having been formed from the last 30+ years of my study, thought and practice, create a synergistic component of an overall foundation for an Emergent Organizational Development and Change (EODC)® framework and platform.
+The following principles, having been formed from the last 30+ years, create a synergistic component of an overall foundation for an Emergent Organizational Development and Change (EODC)® framework and platform.

 Of fundamental and prime importance to the understanding of ’emergent change’ itself is the following:

 - The manifestation of form is naturally inherent in the processes of ‘emergent change’ .

 This is the primaeval nature of emergent change itself.

 - Without form, the nature of emergent change is to continually manifest in order to emerge form and purpose.

 “These attributes are universal in the inherent nature of emergent change.”